Objective and Commitment

 - Management Proxy Circulars

-All timely disclosure and material information documents will be posted on Argentina Lithium's web site as soon as possible after release by the news wire service or filing with relevant securities regulators.
+All timely disclosure and material information documents will be posted on the Company's website as soon as possible after release by the news wire service or filing with relevant securities regulators.

 - Corporate Fact Sheets

 - Other materials that may be distributed at meetings with investors

 The Company recognizes the need for due diligence in maintaining, updating and clearly identifying the "vintage" of information on its website.
 All timely disclosure and material information documents will be clearly date identified and retained on the Company website as part of the public disclosure record for a minimum period of two years.
 Under disclosure rules and guidelines, any changes or corrections to material Company information will be publicly released and added to this disclosure record.